The Causal Effect of the Two-For-One Strategy in the National Basketball Association: Definitions and Data

 \subsection{Definitions}

-In order to determine the causal effect of the TFO strategy in the NBA, we need a well-defined treatment.
+To see if the potential gains of a TFO strategy outweigh the potential losses we need to determine a causal effect, and for that we need a well-defined treatment.
 That is, we need to be able to classify scenarios during an NBA game as those in which a team enacted the TFO strategy, and those in which they did not.
 This is not a trivial matter.
 Teams do not announce that they are attempting a TFO, and it is unclear how attune players are to the game and shot clock during any particular play.
 Thus we rely on a combination of time and play outcomes in order to identify TFO \emph{opportunities}.
 These are scenarios when a team comes into possession of the ball with enough time left in the period such that taking a shot or initiating offense relatively early in the shot clock leads to a increased chance to get an extra possession, while waiting until the end of the shot clock to do these things increases the chance the opposing team will have the last possession.
 We then categorize those TFO opportunities into \emph{attempts} (treatment group) and \emph{non-attempts} (control group).

 Several important characteristics of NBA game play inform these definitions.
 NBA games are played in four 12-minute periods.
 Possession at the beginning of the game is determined by a jump ball, the result of which also determines which team gets possession at the start of subsequent periods.
 The shot clock in the NBA is 24 seconds, meaning that from the time a team gains possession of the ball after a turnover, defensive rebound, or made basket by the opposing team, the team has 24 seconds in which to attempt a shot.
 If a team rebounds their own missed shot the shot clock is reset to 14 seconds instead of 24.
 If a team gains possession with less than 24 seconds left in the period, the shot clock is turned off and the team in possession can attempt to have the last possession of the period by waiting until the very end to take a shot.
 Therefore, if a team wants to improve its chances of gaining the last possession of the period, it should hope that the opposing team gains possession with more than 24 seconds left.